 - You are not forced to reprogram all the components by scratch, so you can change only the components you want to.

-The "screen capture" is the component that captures a region of the screen from the desktop and pass it to the "image analysis" component.
+The "screen capture" is the component that captures a region from the desktop and pass it to the "image analysis" component.
 For instance, the default capture algorithm will use GDI on Windows and xlib on Linux, but you can change it to use other existing APIs for different hardware and operating systems.
 You can implement the screen capture using desktop duplication on Windows 8 or NvFBC on NVidia / Windows 7 / Linux (the informations about the available operating system and hardware are detected by the software or you can implement the detection by yourself, as you prefer).

 The "image analysis" component gets the captured region, extracts sub-images, performs color/space transforms and make comparisons between different sub-images.
 For example, if the comparison algorithm is not enough, you can create a new one by yourself implementing peak signal noise ratio or structural similarities.